jnozzi/cocoadev.com/markdown/NeXTStepInterface.md

-I was reading a old General/MacAddict, and I saw a way to change the interface style of an app to the old General/NeXTStep style, by adding the this line
+I was reading a old MacAddict, and I saw a way to change the interface style of an app to the old NeXTStep style, by adding the this line
-    <key>General/NSInterfaceStyle</key>
+    <key>NSInterfaceStyle</key>
 <string>nextstep</string>

 in the Preference file of the app.
 But it did not work, any help?

---General/JoshaChapmanDodson
+--JoshaChapmanDodson

 ----

-As you have discovered, this no longer works (as of circa Public Beta...) -- General/FinlayDobbie
+As you have discovered, this no longer works (as of circa Public Beta...) -- FinlayDobbie

 ----